SNU-HCIL/2019-Winter-Seminar/README.md

 # Introduction to Qualitative Research & Practice

-This is a seminar for Master's students, aiming to learn how to perform qualitative research.
-The topics include the following:
+**This is a seminar for Master's students in [SNU-HCIL](http://hcil.snu.ac.kr).**

+Being HCI researchers, we often encounter research topics which involves qualitative research methods.
+However, compared to quantitative analysis, how to conduct qualitative research is not well known to students.
+This seminar aims to help students learn it by doing 2-months toy projects.
+This includes:

 * Formal interview and user study (e.g., building questionaire, how to record it)
 * Qualitative analysis (e.g., coding, thematic analysis)